OSU-NLP-Group/UGround/train/qwen2_vl/README.md

-We used an in-house infra for the training, which can not be shared.
+We used an in-house infra for the training, which will not be shared.

 Here we mainly provide the yaml files to share the critical hyperparameters we used.